sungsoo-ahn/2025/_posts/2025-04-28-vit-baseline-revisited.md

 ## Corrected reproduction

-To further assess the effect of different implementations, we reproduce the full ablation results with 90, 150, and 300 epochs of training budget from <d-cite key="beyer2022better"></d-cite> but with the torchvision Inception crop, [`v2.RandomResizedCrop()`](https://pytorch.org/vision/main/generated/torchvision.transforms.v2.RandomResizedCrop.html).
+To further assess the effect of different implementations, we reproduce the full ablation results with 90, 150, and 300 epochs of training budget from <d-cite key="beyer2022better"></d-cite> on a 8x A100-SXM4-40GB instance but with the torchvision Inception crop, [`v2.RandomResizedCrop()`](https://pytorch.org/vision/main/generated/torchvision.transforms.v2.RandomResizedCrop.html).
 Here is the relevant part of Table 1 from <d-cite key="beyer2022better"></d-cite>:

 | Model | 90ep |  150ep | 300ep |